Types of Aid Available

 Carleton participates in the Federal PERKINS LOAN PROGRAM.
 Each year the College receives Perkins Loan funds from the federal government to be loaned to students with exceptional financial need.
 Since Federal Perkins Loan funds are insufficient to meet the loan requirements of all financial aid recipients, they are made available to students on the basis of financial need, with students having the greatest need receiving priority.
 Repayment begins nine months after the student ends his or her studies.
 The interest rate is five percent per year, and repayment may extend over a ten-year period.

 Interest is paid by the federal government while the student is enrolled in college but begins to accrue interest once enrollment ceases.
 Repayment begins six months after the student ends his or her studies.
-The interest rate is fixed at 3.4% with repayment extending up to ten years.
-Repayment may extend over ten years.
-Students who are not eligible for the Direct Stafford Subsidized Loan may seek the Direct Stafford Unsubsidized Loan.
+The 2013-14 interest rate is fixed at 3.86% with repayment extending up to ten years.
+Under certain repayment plans, repayment may extend beyond ten years.
+Students who are not eligible for the Federal Direct Stafford Subsidized Loan may seek the FEDERAL DIRECT STAFFORD UNSUBSIDIZED LOAN.
 These loans are not subsidized or underwritten by the government and may require interest payments while the student is enrolled in college.
-The interest rate is fixed at 6.8%.
+The 2013-14 interest rate is fixed at 3.86%.

-Federal DIRECT PLUS LOANS for parent borrowers can provide additional funds for educational expenses.
-The interest rate for the Direct PLUS loan is fixed at 7.9%.
-Direct PLUS loans are made to credit worthy applicants by the Department of Education.
+FEDERAL DIRECT PLUS LOANS for parent borrowers can provide additional funds for educational expenses.
+The 2013-14 interest rate for the Federal Direct PLUS loan is fixed at 6.41%.
+Federal Direct PLUS loans are made to credit worthy applicants by the Department of Education.
 Parents of dependent undergraduate students may borrow up to the full cost of education minus other financial aid for each dependent student.
 Borrowers do not have to demonstrate need.
-A borrower generally must begin repaying a Direct PLUS loan within 60 days after the final loan disbursement in a given academic year.
+A borrower generally must begin repaying a Federal Direct PLUS loan within 60 days after the final loan disbursement in a given academic year.
 Interest begins to accumulate at the time the first disbursement is made.
 Normally, repayment is made over a five-to-ten-year period.
 The number and amount of payments depends on the size of the loan.

 STUDENT EMPLOYMENT is normally awarded to need-based aid recipients as a component of their financial aid award.
 Although a student may elect not to work during the school year and still receive other forms of assistance, most first-year students find working approximately eight hours per week manageable.
 College jobs are normally for work on the campus and include assignments in the food service, academic and administrative offices, the library, residence halls and facilities.